tfpauly/privacy-proxy/draft-private-access-tokens.md

 key using the API defined in {{setup}}.
 This check is done to help ensure that the Client has not been given a unique key that could allow the Issuer to fingerprint or target the Client.
 If the key does not match, the Mediator rejects the request with an HTTP 400 error.
-Note that Mediators need to be careful in cases of key rotation; particularly, an Origin could collude with an Issuer to try to rotate the key for each new Client in order to link the client activity.
-The policy Mediators apply for key validation ought to take such attacks into consideration.
+Note that Mediators need to be careful in cases of key rotation; see
+{{privacy-considerations}}.

 If the Mediator detects a version in the AccessTokenRequest that it does not recognize or support, it MUST reject the request with an HTTP 400 error.